AI receptionist for physiotherapy · Australia & NZ

 What every physio practice owner asks

 • Will it confuse WorkCover with private patients?
 No — the funding-stream triage is the first thing the agent does, and the intake script branches per stream.
-Mis-stream rate in our deployments is under 2%.
+Mis-stream rate is measured weekly during the pilot and is an acceptance criterion for go-live.

 • What about complex EPC plan tracking?
 The agent captures referral details and remaining session count from the PMS.
 It will not over-book against an EPC cap — it flags the patient back to your front desk for review if they're at the limit.